MartinBrosseau/Projet-7-Groupomania/README.md

 ---

 - Open a terminal and navigate to the "backend" folder
-- Execute npm install
+- Execute `npm install`
-- Execute nodemon server to start the backend
+- Execute `nodemon server` to start the backend

+* Edit the `.env` backend file for the database informations

 ##### Frontend :

 ---

-- Open another terminal and navigate to the "fronted" folder
+- Open another terminal and navigate to the "frontend" folder
-- Execute npm install
+- Execute `npm install`
-- Execute npm start to start the frontend
+- Execute `npm start` to start the frontend

 ##### Features :

 ---

-- Signup and Log in pages, with minimal informations to keep it simple (mail and password for now)
+- Signup and Login pages, with minimal informations to keep it simple (mail and password)
 - Users can disconnect
 - User session is persistent
 - Connection data are securised